59th Kanagawa Prefectural Art Exhibition

 2016 MITSUKOSHI x Tokyo University of the Arts Design Competition Art & Creation Design Award Audience Award

-2017: Honorable Mention for the "Snow Design Award" at the Nakaya Ukichiro Snow Science Museum, Kaga City, Ishikawa Prefecture
+2017: Honorable Mention, "Snow Design Award" by Nakaya Ukichiro Snow Science Museum, Kaga City, Ishikawa Prefecture

-2018 66th Tokyo University of the Arts Graduation and Completion Works Exhibition Taito Ward Mayor's Encouragement Award
+2018: 66th Tokyo University of the Arts Graduation Exhibition, Taito Ward Mayor's Encouragement Award

 [Major exhibition history]